Nukesor/webhook-server/README.md

 ## Building a request

-Webhook server accepts json POST requests.
+Webhook server accepts JSON POST requests and simple GET requests.

-This is an example request issued with `httpie` and a secret of `72558847d57c22a2f19d711537cdc446` and `test:testtest` basic auth credentials:
+This is an example POST request issued with `httpie` and a secret of `72558847d57c22a2f19d711537cdc446` and `test:testtest` basic auth credentials:

 ```
 echo -n '{"parameters":{"param1":"-al","param2":"/tmp"}}' | http POST localhost:8000/ls \